 The Company assesses liquidity in terms of its ability to generate cash to fund its operating, investing and financing activities.
-The Company's cash requirements for 2024 and beyond include expenses related to continuing development and clinical evaluation of its products, manufacture and supply costs, costs of regulatory filings, patent prosecution expenses and litigation expenses, expenses related to commercialization of its products, as well as costs to comply with the requirements of being a public company operating in a highly regulated industry.
-As of June 30, 2024, the Company had \$89,870 of cash and cash equivalents.
+The Company's cash requirements for the remainder of 2024 and beyond include expenses related to continuing development and clinical evaluation of its products, manufacture and supply costs, costs of regulatory filings, patent prosecution expenses and litigation expenses, expenses related to commercialization of its products, as well as costs to comply with the requirements of being a public company operating in a highly regulated industry.
+As of September 30, 2024, the Company had \$77,893 of cash and cash equivalents.

 The Company has experienced a history of net losses.
-The Company's accumulated deficits totaled \$334,650 as of June 30, 2024.
-The net losses and accumulated deficits were partially offset by gross margins from sales of commercialized licensed and proprietary products (prior to the licensing agreement of Sympazan with Assertio in October 2022), license fees, milestone and royalty payments from commercial licensees and co-development parties.
-The Company's funding requirements have been met by its cash and cash equivalents, as well as its equity and debt offerings, including the 13.5% Senior Secured Notes as further discussed in Note 13, Long-Term Debt, the ATM facility and other equity offerings, including the Underwritten Public Offering.
+The Company's accumulated deficits totaled \$346,159 as of September 30, 2024.
+The net losses and accumulated deficits were partially offset by gross margins from sales of commercialized licensed and proprietary products, license fees, milestone and royalty payments from commercial licensees and co-development parties.
+The Company's funding requirements have been met by its cash and cash equivalents, as well as its equity and debt offerings, including the 13.5% Senior Secured Notes as further discussed in Note 13, Long-Term Debt, the ATM facility and other equity offerings, including the Underwritten Public Offering as discussed in Note 1, Part B Equity Transactions.